netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ## Summary and additional notes

 With this use-case and the FlowMetrics API, we've been able to identify precisely, and in a concise way, which workloads we are talking to.
-We clearly identify both the ingress and egress traffic, which will help creating our network policy.
+We clearly identify both the ingress and egress traffic, which help create a network policy.
 Some additional aspects to take into account:

 - After having created the `FlowMetrics`, you should probably restart the pods that you want to monitor, so that they re-establish all the connections.
-This is especially needed if they use long-standing connection, where the SYN packets that we monitor isn't going to be resend.
+This is especially needed if they use long-standing connections, where the SYN packets that we monitor aren't going to be sent again.
 - We focused here on TCP connections.
 You can monitor UDP in a similar way, except that you won't have the SYN trick for removing the noise with source ports.
-The `Proto` field hold the L4 protocol ([UDP is 17](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers)).
+The `Proto` field holds the L4 protocol ([UDP is 17](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers)).
 - When you create a network policy for OVN, you can use the Network Events feature, alongside with a TechPreview OpenShift cluster, to troubleshoot network policy allowed and denied traffic.
 [This previous post](https://netobserv.io/posts/monitoring-ovn-networking-events-using-network-observability/) tells you more about it.